ruchit-p/brand-protection-service/README.md

 3. **Dashboard**: Review flagged websites and examine evidence of potential infringement.
 4. **Actions**: Confirm genuine infringements or dismiss false positives.

+## Contributing

+Contributions are welcome!
+Please read the guidelines in [CONTRIBUTING.md](CONTRIBUTING.md) before opening issues or pull requests.
+By participating in this project, you agree to abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

+## Security

+Please do not file public issues for security vulnerabilities.
+Review our [Security Policy](SECURITY.md) for safe disclosure guidance.

+## Code of Conduct

+This project follows the [Contributor Covenant](CODE_OF_CONDUCT.md).
+Be kind and respectful in all interactions.

+## Support

+This project has no official support offering.
+If you encounter an issue, please open a GitHub issue.
+There is no SLA; best-effort responses only.

 ## License

 [MIT](LICENSE)